Connect Workday to your favorite reporting tools without moving data.

 Data virtualization bridges diverse data sources and integration processes, offering a complete view of applications and systems and removing the need to replicate and move lots of data.

-Choose based on objectives
+Choose between data virtualization and data integration based on objectives

 The choice between data integration and data virtualization is based on an organization’s specific needs.
 Using both in concert with the other helps streamline data management processes, allowing for comprehensive, informed insights to drive business initiatives forward.